stalyatech/upython-docs/stalya/general.rst

 save files to the drive, and edit ``boot.py`` and ``main.py``.

-*Remember to eject (on Linux, unmount) the USB drive before you reset your stalya.*
+*Remember to eject (on Linux, unmount) the USB drive before you reset your simpleRTK.*

 Boot modes
 ----------

-If you power up normally, or press the reset button, the stalya will boot into standard mode: the ``boot.py`` file will be executed first, then the USB will be configured, then ``main.py`` will run.
+If you power up normally, or press the reset button, the simpleRTK will boot into standard mode: the ``boot.py`` file will be executed first, then the USB will be configured, then ``main.py`` will run.